 Musical experience is something that is very hard, perhaps almost impossible, for us to describe.
 We all know what we like and do not like…yet every so often something will come along that either knocks us sideways, or takes us completely out of our musical comfort zone.
 This is something that happened to me when I first heard the recent release of Can’s 1975 gig in Stuttgart.
-Not being one for bootlegs I had never really heard the band’s live output before and was blow away with quite how different it sounded, even against the eclectic and relatively free-sounding music of Can’s studio output.
+Not being one for bootlegs I had never really heard the band’s live output before and was blown away with quite how different it sounded, even against the eclectic and relatively free-sounding music of Can’s studio output.

 But why was it so different, and what was it about the music that just elevated this Can performance onto another plane for me?
 I thought about this question a lot (probably a little too much if I’m honest), but in the end I am pretty sure it came down to the improvised nature of the music… the fact that it was delivered in a single performance.
 Sure it had been re-mixed and re-mastered, but the fundamentals are still there.